June 3rd, 2022 – Woburn to Portland 400k & 200k

 Start:

 The ride will leave from the parking lot of the Holiday Inn Express in Woburn.
 (315 Mishawum Rd, Woburn, MA).
 The hotel has been kind to us in previous years but they are not officially involved with the event.
+Do not park in the hotel lot if you are not staying at the hotel.

 The ride will start outside the hotel near the Dunkin Donuts which will be closed at 4am.
 When riders finish they should come into the hotel.
 NER volunteers will be in the Breakfast room adjacent to the lobby or in the room indicated on the Brevet card.